leonelfoknob/Underwater-Circle-Detection-Using-YOLOv8-and-Custom-Dataset/README.md

 # Underwater-Circle-Detection-Using-YOLOv8-and-Custom-Dataset

 This project focuses on detecting circles underwater using a custom-trained YOLOv8 model.
 Data was collected using a GoPro camera mounted on an underwater robot, and the model was trained to achieve high accuracy for real-world underwater applications.

+Project Video:
+- [Include link to project video if available on YouTube or other platforms]

 Components and Tools:
 - Underwater Robot:
 Purpose: The robot, equipped with a GoPro camera, was used to capture video footage underwater.
 This footage was essential for creating the custom dataset.